premraghvani/airline-video-streaming/readme.md

 This app was made on node version `v20.16.0` with npm version `10.8.1` To install, run `npm install`, and then `npm start` to start the server.
 It will run on port 80, so you can simply go to your browser and enter `http://localhost` to start the main app, or `http://localhost/crew` to see the crew/admin panel.

+If your port 80 is already being used, please change the port number in line 1 of `server.js`.

+The server will not need to be connected to the global internet for this to work, as all CSS and JavaScript packages used have been downloaded and will be fulfilled by the server.
+It can be connected to an intranet with devices that will connect to it.

 ## Notes

 The default passwords for the crew panel are:
 - `hello` for crew abilities only
 - `goodbye` for crew and admin abilities

+## API Guidance

+Please see `API-REFERENCE.md` (in the root directory, same as this file) for information.

 ## Acknowledgements